dteroerde/pong-game-ai/README.md

 # Evolutionary AI learns how to play Pong

-:memo: Neural Network (NN) that learns how to play pong using Evolutionary Strategy (ES).
+:memo: Neural Network (NN) that learns how to play Pong using Evolutionary Strategy (ES).

 #### Quick Start